About the Fellowships

 ~Ray Jayawardhana, the Harold Tanner Dean of Arts and Sciences

-Klarman Fellowships are conferred to emerging researchers of exceptional promise in any of the disciplines in the College of Arts & Sciences at Cornell University.
-Qualified candidates demonstrate the capacity for original thought combined with the intellectual rigor and discipline to investigate their ideas in meaningful ways.
-A tenure-track or tenured faculty member holding a current appointment in the College of Arts & Sciences must agree to serve as the faculty host for the candidate, as confirmed by a host faculty letter at the time of application.
-The faculty host agrees to mentor and support the candidate, if selected, throughout the entire Fellowship period.
-It is the applicants’ responsibility to identify and communicate with potential hosts well ahead of the application deadline.
-Additionally, each applicant should arrange for letters of reference to be submitted by three referees, one of whom would normally be the applicant’s primary doctoral advisor.
+Klarman Fellowships are awarded to emerging researchers of exceptional promise in any of the disciplines in the College of Arts & Sciences at Cornell University.
+Competitive applications will demonstrate the candidate’s capacity for original thought, combined with intellectual rigor and discipline to investigate their ideas in meaningful ways.
+A tenure-track or tenured faculty member holding a current, primary appointment in the College of Arts & Sciences must agree to serve as the faculty host for the candidate, as confirmed by a host faculty letter at the time of application.
+The faculty host agrees to mentor and support the candidate throughout the entire fellowship period.
+Note that a particular faculty member can write host letters for a maximum of two applicants in a given application cycle.
+It is the applicant’s responsibility to identify and communicate with potential hosts well ahead of the application deadline.
+Additionally, each applicant should arrange for letters of recommendation to be submitted by three references, one of whom would normally be the applicant’s primary doctoral advisor.

-Eligibility.
-Awardees must have earned the doctoral degree within two years of beginning the Klarman Fellowship.
-Candidates with more than two years of postdoctoral experience, and those who received their PhD from Cornell or have held any position at Cornell for more than six months (at the time of application) are not eligible.
+Awardees must have earned the doctoral degree within two years of beginning the Klarman Fellowship (i.e., for 2021 recipients, no earlier than 30 June 2019).
+Candidates with more than two years of postdoctoral experience, and those who received their PhD from Cornell or have held any position at Cornell for more than six months at the time of application are not eligible.
 Awardees may not simultaneously hold any other paid or unpaid position during the term of the appointment.
-Prior to the start of the Fellowship, candidates will be asked to provide proof that their doctoral degree has been conferred.
+Prior to the start of the fellowship, candidates will be asked to provide proof that their doctoral degree has been conferred.

 Terms of the Fellowship

 - Typically, six Klarman Fellows are appointed each year.